Asymptotic behavior of solutions to elliptic problems with Robin boundary conditions: Introduction and main results

 \end{theorem}

 The paper is organized as follows.
-In Section 2 we collect some preliminary results and prove Theorem \ref{Theorem1.1}.
-In Section 3 we study the sublinear case $0\le p<1$, in Section 4 we deal with the linear case, and in Section 5 we analyze the superlinear regime $p>1$.
+In Section 2 we collect some preliminary results.
+Then we study the existence, uniqueness and asymptotic behavior of positive solutions in Section 3, Section 4 and Section 5 respectively.